Supersonic-Sites/ElopeTofino/content/services.md

       Reach out on my Contact page if you want a Tiny Wedding.
 Choose your favourite flowers, your choice of cake and photographer, and your favourite location to personalize your elopement package. <br><br>

       It’s as simple as that!
 After a few emails back and forth, your job is done.
 I’ll take care of the rest.
-You just need to book your accommodation and arrive the day before your stress-free wedding, ready to enjoy your intimate celebration with your closest family and friends!
+The only thing on your to-do list is to book your accommodation and arrive the day before, ready to enjoy your intimate celebration with your closest family and friends!
     title: Tiny Wedding
     type: img_half_right
   - type: divider2x